ufal/clarin-sp-aaggregator/README.md

-# clarin-sp-aaggregator
+## `Store all the original configuration files so you can revert easily!`

+# CLARIN Attribute Aggregator SP script

-The script accesses raw saml assertions as received by the sp, ie. before any mapping or filtering takes place.
-It cherry picks the attribute names, puts them into an array and sends them together with Issuer (idp entity name) to a collector service.
+The script accesses raw SAML assertions as received by the SP ie., before any mapping or filtering takes place.
+It cherry picks the attribute names, puts them into an array and sends them together with the Issuer (IdP entity name) to a collector service.

-Currently send means issue a GET request to `https://clarin-aa.ms.mff.cuni.cz/aaggreg/v1/got?` with parameters specifying which IdP (identified by entityID) was used to authenticate to which SP (identified by entityID) and which attributes were released eg.:
+In more details, it issues a GET request to `https://clarin-aa.ms.mff.cuni.cz/aaggreg/v1/got?` with parameters specifying which IdP (identified by entityID) was used to authenticate to which SP (identified by entityID) and which attributes were released eg.:

 ```
       idp=https:\/\/cas.cuni.cz\/idp\/shibboleth
       attributes=["urn:oid:1.3.6.1.4.1.5923.1.1.1.1","urn:oid:1.3.6.1.4.1.5923.1.1.1.5","urn:oid:2.5.4.10",